 Now a Road Runners Club of America-certified coach who guides two charity teams, Corso helps beginners achieve what's often their first big goal--running a 5K.
 "For newbies and anyone short on time but wanting to get fit and experience a sense of accomplishment, 5Ks are perfect," says Susan Paul, an exercise physiologist and coach of Track Shack Fitness Club in Orlando.
 "There's plenty of time to train, work, take care of family, and race.
 You can run a 5K in the morning and still get the kids off to their activities after the event."

-Roughly 17,000 5Ks were held across the country in 2016, according to Running USA.
-Among nearly 8.2 million finishers, thousands walked part or all of the distance, and there's nothing wrong with that.
+Among the millions of 5k finishers each year, thousands walk part or all of the distance, and there's nothing wrong with that.
 But when you feel ready to commit to running the whole way, Corso says, a few simple training techniques will get you there.
 "I tell my athletes who are running a 5K for the first time, when you cross the finish line, put your hands up and smile, because you did something amazing," he says.
 These three steps will get you up and running, too--from start to finish.

 Nothing gets you cracking on a goal like making it official.
 Sign up for a 5K race, then tell everyone you know that you're going to run.
 Now you have a deadline, and the motivation to train in order to follow through on your goal.
 "A race keeps runners accountable," says Paul.
 "You're training, not just running for fitness, and you have a plan, a starting point and an end point."
 Once you commit to a race and running it continuously, you'll reap more than renewed motivation.
 Some additional perks:

 Walk a mile, and you burn about 70 calories.
 Run a mile, and you'll torch roughly 100.
 While the exact number varies depending on your weight and pace, if one of your goals is to shed pounds, you'll do it faster by running.